CIA Tibetan program: Overview

 Chinese-Indian relations also played an important role in framing the CIA's operations.
 Due to Tibet's geographic location between the two countries, it was strategically important.
 The CIA released numerous reports assessing relations.
 The CIA monitored the relations between China and India in various ways, including media such as newspapers and radio broadcasts that reported on the changing relations between India and China.
 In October 1954, for example, a report was filed by CIA analysts concerning Indian Prime Minister Pt.
 Jawaharlal Nehru's visit to China.
-It assessed what the two countries might or might not agree to from a diplomatic standpoint.
+It assessed whether the two countries might or might not agree to from a diplomatic standpoint.
 Following the month-long Sino-Indian War of 1962, the CIA developed a close relationship with Indian foreign intelligence services in both training and supplying agents in Tibet.

+While the Dalai Lama himself was hesitant to align with the anti-communist Chinese government in Taiwan, his brother Gyalo Thondup, had a lengthy history of contact with the CIA, as well as anti-communist governments such as the Kuomintang and its leader, Chiang Kai-shek.
+Thondup spent his early years in Nanjing, the capital of the Republic of China, where he "ate his meals at the Chiang family table, from April 1947 until the summer of 1949, and tutors selected by Chiang educated the boy."
+These close contacts with the KMT are confirmed in a 1959 Central Intelligence Agency bulletin which reveals that Thondup met with Kuomintang representatives "to sign an agreement which might be the basis for eventual Nationalist recognition of Tibetan 'independence' and a free Tibet government."
+However, the report later noted that "the Chinese Nationalists regard Tibet as an integral part of the China mainland,' making it "unlikely that Chiang would be willing to court the disfavor of his followers by offering an outright grant of independence."
+Despite Taiwan's reluctance to support outright calls for Tibetan independence, CIA front corporation Civil Air Transport, which had close links to the KMT, flew "more than 200 overflights of Mainland China and Tibet."
+According to historian William M. Leary, CAT flew 35-40 missions over Tibet between November 1959 and May 1960, and delivered around 400 tons of cargo to anti-communist resistance fighters.

 The CIA worked to strengthen the Tibetans against the Chinese communist efforts.
 To do so, the United States planned to issue asylum to the Dalai Lama and his supporters.
 Some resistance fighters took their own lives when captured by the Chinese to avoid torture.
+Despite their efforts, Tibetan resistance fighters ultimately faced the reality that their struggle was unlikely to succeed in achieving full independence from Chinese rule.
+In the face of overwhelming Chinese military force and the lack of sufficient international support, some resistance fighters accepted Chinese annexation as inevitable.
 The Tibetan resistance was promised weaponry and resources from the West to continue their resistance against the Chinese.
 Knowing resistance was unlikely to succeed the resistance accepted Chinese annexation.